TeamFightingICE/FightingICE/DareFightingICE/Sound/README.md

 Normal players (players with vision) will test your sound design while wearing a blindfold.
 The total number of players testing your sound design is not static, but rest assured it will not be a very small number, like 3,4, etc. If the total number of sound designs is more than 5, the sound designs will go through the Pre-Screening process and the top 5 will be selected.
 The top 5 will then go through the screening process.
 If the number is 5 or lower, the pre-screening process will be skipped.<br>

 Pre-screening:
-- 2 human players will play against each other for one round using the sample sound design.
-The replay of the same round will be played using all the sound designs submitted (all videos will be of the same match but different sound designs).
+- Two most capable normal test players will play against each other for one round using the default sound design.
+The replay of the same round will be played using all the submitted sound designs – all videos will be of the same match but different sound designs.
-- A sound aesthetic survey will be conducted targeting general respondents (students from Ritsumeikan University).
-The result of this survey will determine the top 5 sound designs.
+- A sound aesthetic survey will be conducted targeting general respondents.
+The result of this survey will determine the top five sound designs.

 Screening:
 - The blindfolded players will play against a [weak AI](../SampleAI/MctsAi65) (a weak form of [MCTS AI](http://www.ice.ci.ritsumei.ac.jp/~ftgaic/Downloadfiles/2018_Sample_AIs.zip)), the reason for the AI being weak is that these players are not visually impaired and are not used to playing a game blindfolded.